kyou-nase/JIJU-Airlines-Reservation/README.md

 See: **[Jiju Airlines Reservation.cpp](https://github.com/kyou-nase/Jiju-Airlines-Reservation/blob/master/Jiju%20Airlines%20Reservation.cpp)**

 ### VIII.
 Conclusion
-Understanding advanced programming concepts in development of systems is highly recommended especially when using languages using C++ due to the fact that advanced concepts make a task to be easily done without any error.
-Users usually find it helpful because the workload of compiling and computing will be lessened.
+Understanding advanced programming concepts in the development of systems is highly recommended especially when using languages such as C++ due to the fact that implementing advanced concepts makes a task to be easily done without any error.
+Users usually find it helpful as the workload of compiling and computing will be lessened.

-Airline reservations usually have a system that is used for flight booking.
-However, some systems don’t work properly due to the fact that sometimes, developers don’t use advanced techniques to make their program shorter and easier to understand, resulting in even harder work in the debugging process.
-This is the reason why future programmers need to develop their full potential and use all the existing features of a language to make a better program.
+Airline Reservations usually have a system that is used for booking a flight.
+However, some systems does not work properly due to the fact that sometimes, developers don’t use advanced techniques to make their program shorter, easier to understand and more efficient, resulting in an even harder work in the debugging process.
+This is the reason why future programmers need to develop their full potential and use all of the existing features of a language to create a better program.